CoreyCBurton/Kubernetes-Raspberry-Pi4-Cluser-Home-Lab/Linkerd.md

 ```

 # Validate the cluster
 Before installing the Linkerd control plane, we have to valiadate that everything is in place.
 Run command ``` Linkerd check --pre ```.
-If everything checks out with green check marks, you are ready to move on.
+If everything is in place, green check marks will fill the screen.

 # Installing the Control Plane
 Type this command in the console to install the control plane.